Choosing beer brands for wedding celebrations.

 Did you know that beer brands have been such an important role in the act of marriage.
-And that common words associating with the festivities surrounding a wedding find their roots in beer?
+Also, that common words associating with the festivities surrounding a wedding can find their roots in beer?

 For example the word Bridal comes from the brewing history.
 Before the Industrial Revolution in the United Kingdom all brewing was done by women.
-The brewing equipment went from mother to daughter for centuries.
-A lady who brewed beer was called Brewster.
-And at this time water was unsafe to drink.
-So beer became an essential part of the diet.
+The brewing equipment went from mother to daughter for centuries, and the lady who brewed beer was called Brewster.
+At this time the water was unsafe to drink, so beer became an essential part of the diet.
 The fermentation for the beer was at room temperature, so it was ale.

 The history of beer brands are fun to have at bachelor parties.

-For important events the Brewster would brew up a special beer for the occasion.
-This ale was given to the guests at the bride’s shower and festivities surrounding the wedding ceremony.
-And its name was the Bride’s Ale.
-Over time the two words merged to become the word Bridal.
-Thus the Bridal Shower evolved from beer.
-The special beverage for that occasion.
+For important events the Brewster would brew up a special beer for the occasion and its name was Bride’s Ale.
+This ale was given to the guests at the showers and festivities surrounding the wedding ceremony.
+Over time the two words become known as the Bridal, Shower, and the special beer for that occasion.